Our latest version of the SNOMED - BNF Mapping document is available:

 - BNF Code

-- dm+d (dictionary of medicines and devices) description
+- dm+d (dictionary of medicines and devices) description at presentation level

-- MDR description
+- MDR Product Description

 This is a 15 digit code in which the first seven digits are allocated according to the categories in the BNF.
 The last 8 digits represent the medicinal product, form, strength and the link to the generic equivalent product.